 Openness to Experience: Average, "indicating you enjoy tradition but are willing to try new things.
 Your thinking is neither simple nor complex.
 To others you appear to be a well-educated person but not an intellectual."

-The full test results, with all contributing factors, are here.
 Hmm.
 A disagreeable, disorganized, neurotic introvert who is moderately open to new experiences?
 Sounds right.
 "One of the Awkward Squad," according to my mother.
+Mothers know.

 African Americans: "Your data suggest a strong automatic preference for European American compared to African American."
 This groups me with 27 percent of other respondents.